hamidreza-s/hamidreza-s.github.io/_drafts/2016-00-00-erlang-scheduler-details.markdown

 ## Erlang Scheduling

 Erlang as a Realtime platform for multitasking uses Preemtive Scheduling.
 The responsiblity of an Erlang Scheduler is selecting a [Process](--link--) and executing their code.
 It also do Garbage Collection and Memory Management.
-The factor of selecting a process for execution is based on their priority level which is configurable per process.
+The factor of selecting a process for execution is based on their priority level which is configurable per process and in each priority level processes are scheduled in a round robin fashoin.
 In the other hand the factor of preemting a process from execution is based on a certain number of **Reductions** since the last time it was selected for execution, regardless of its priority level.
 The reduction is a counter per process that is normally incremented by one for each function call.
 It is used for preempting processes and context switching them when the counter of a process reaches the maximum number of reductions.
 For example in Erlang/OTP R12B this maximum number was 2000 reductions.

 The scheduling of tasks in Erlang has a long history.
 It has been changing over the time.
 These changes were affected by the changes in SMP (Symmetric Multi-Processing) feature of Erlang.